JAWorsfold/CV/joseph-worsfold-cv.md

 * Tech Lead for a new mission to automate the extraction, enrichment, and distribution of underwriting data to downstream systems.
 * Developing and maintaining multiple web applications for specialty insurance.
 Utilising `TypeScript`, `Node`, `Nest.js`, `React`, `Postgres`, `Docker`, and `AWS` (ECS, RDS, Lambda, S3, EventBridge, CDK).
-* Focusing on an `Everything as Code` approach that ensures the consistency and robustness of delivered products.
 * Designing and implementing complex integrations and automations, utilising `serverless` and `event-driven architectures`.
 * Working closely with the client to understand their vision and refine a roadmap of delivery.
 * Mentoring, pair programming, and peer reviewing the work of junior developers.